CSML-by-Clevy/Dialogflow-Demo/README.md

 This chatbot is pre-configured to integrate with Dialogflow's pre-built agent "User Name" as a demo of what can be achieved with the Dialogflow x CSML Studio integration.

+Read more on the CSML blog here: https://blog.csml.dev/connecting-dialogflow-with-a-csml-chatbot/

 👉 [Install this bot on CSML Studio](https://studio.csml.dev/bots?action=import&import_mode=IMPORT_URL&name=Dialogflow%20Demo&archive_url=https%3A%2F%2Fgithub.com%2FCSML-by-Clevy%2FDialogflow-Demo&autosubmit=true) 👈